Ankle Sprains: Avoiding the Route to Chronic Pain

 The Acute Stage

-Compression: Compression, commonly executed with an ACE wrap, assists in dampening swelling and bleeding.
-In the event of a Grade 3 sprain, it's advisable to wear a brace consistently until your ankle can bear weight comfortably.
+Compression: Use an ACE wrap to minimize swelling and bleeding.
+For a Grade 3 sprain, it is advisable to wear a brace consistently until you can comfortably bear weight.

-Elevation: Lifting the affected area can help in further easing swelling and bleeding.
+Elevation: Elevate the injured ankle to further reduce swelling and bleeding.

 Ankle Exercises - Acute Injury